prcutler/paulcutler.org/docs/projects/2026/listenbrainz.md

 ### ListenBrainz-to-Bluesky

-A Python program that keeps your Bluesky profile bio updated with your most recent ListenBrainz scrobble — appending a line like "🎵 Listening to: Lateralus by Tool" and replacing it whenever the track changes, while leaving the rest of your bio intact.
+A Python program that automatically syncs your Bluesky bio with what you're currently listening to on ListenBrainz, adding a line like "🎵 Listening to: Tremolo by Metric" and swapping it out as your tracks change, all without touching the rest of your bio text.
+Runs self-hosted on your own server using `cron`.

 How it works:

-update_bio.py runs every 5 minutes via a scheduled GitHub Actions workflow Fetches your latest listen from the ListenBrainz public API (no auth needed for reads) Logs into Bluesky via the AT Protocol XRPC API, pulls your current profile record Strips any previous "🎵 Listening to:" line and appends the new one Skips the write entirely if the track hasn't changed since last run (avoids needless API calls) Truncates if needed to respect Bluesky's 256-character bio limit
+* `update_bio.py` runs every 5 minutes via cron
+* Fetches your latest listen from the ListenBrainz public API (no auth needed for reads)
+* Logs into Bluesky via the AT Protocol XRPC API, pulls your current profile record
+* Strips any previous "🎵 Listening to:" line and appends the new one
+* Skips the write entirely if the track hasn't changed since last run (avoids needless API calls)
+* Truncates if needed to respect Bluesky's 256-character bio limit

 ![A screenshot of Paul's Bluesky profile showing: 🎵 Listening to: Alright Hear This by Beastie Boys](lbtobsky.png)